 We guided Meadows Commercial Properties through a platform modernization from one of the last Yardi DOS installations to Breeze Premier, and we have taken operators from Breeze to Voyager with deployment of ancillary products across multiple communities.
 The key to a smooth migration is treating it as a fresh implementation opportunity: rethink your chart of accounts, clean up your data, and configure the new modules around how your business actually operates rather than replicating your Breeze setup in Voyager.

-Conversely, operators who choose Voyager when Breeze would suffice pay for enterprise complexity they do not use.
-A 200-unit residential portfolio on Voyager is paying for multi-entity consolidation, custom reporting infrastructure, and granular security that may never get configured.
-That money would have been better spent on Breeze Premier with dedicated consulting to optimize the system for their actual workflows.
+Conversely, operators who choose Voyager when Breeze would suffice may take on enterprise complexity they do not use.
+A straightforward residential portfolio may not need multi-entity consolidation, custom reporting infrastructure, or granular security right away.
+In that situation, Breeze Premier with thoughtful setup can be the better operational fit.

 Not sure which Yardi tier fits your portfolio?